jcalado/rt-4d-fw-beta/README.md

 Don't be an entitled user like "fe8769".
 Asking for help and then refusing it because "I have 40 years of experience with SW dev, it won't work.".
 If you know the firmware / RT-4D better than me, then don't ask for my help or use my firmware.
 Scare tactics like fake threats of calling law enforcement using bogus laws you don't understand is also not it.
+Fake accusations of harassment also won't work.
+Still waiting for your public apology, dude...

 Congratulation to those who felt the need to publicly spread hate in a public chat group, and those that defended it.
 Development will now happen whenever I feel like it.